ctu-mrs/uvdar_core/README.md

 In order to test the system in simulation, install all software dependencies including those designated for testing in simulation (Above) and run one of the two start scripts in the [scripts](scripts/) folder:
   * For testing separation of units based on position and beacons use [beacon_test.sh](scripts/beacon_test.sh)
   * For testing separation of units based on different blinking frequencies [multi_frequency_test.sh](scripts/multi_frequency_test.sh)
+Note, that both the scripts slow down the simulation below real-time.
+This is necessary, since if Gazebo slows down automatically due to insufficient processing power, the blinking signals get corrupted.
+Test the maximum admissible real-time factor for your computer by checking how far you can increase / have to decrease such that the real-time factor consistently stays at the value it was set to.

 ## Node description
 The package comprises multiple ROS nodes (N) and nodelets (n):